 - Electric underfloor heating does not suffer from the harmfully hot surfaces of many water and electric based wall heating, and unlike conventional radiators and water based underfloor heating there is no risk of water damage from burst or leaking pipes.

-- In-screed heating cables are particularly suited to properties who have their own solar/PV source on site.
+- In-screed heating cables are particularly suited to properties that have their own solar/PV source on site.
 By burying the heating cables beneath a thick insulated screed you can charge the screed bed up with heat during the day when the sun is shining and the screed gradually releases the heat well into the night, much like a storage heater.
 This allows you to make the most of the free energy that you are producing.

 Which electric underfloor heating system is most suitable?